Tom Thurman

 Tom Thurman (born March 26, 1962) is an American filmmaker.

 Since 1992, he has produced and directed 40 documentaries on art, film, music, sports and literary figures, including Nick Nolte, Warren Oates, Ben Johnson, Harry Crews, Jerry Wexler, Tod Browning, John Ford, Hunter S. Thompson and Sam Peckinpah.
 As a producer/writer for Kentucky Educational Television in Lexington, Thurman directed documentaries for the series Kentucky Muse, a showcase for artists with Kentucky roots.
 Programs in this series created by Thurman include In the Garden of Music (about musician Harry Pickens), Picture This (about photographer Julius Friedman) and Crossing Mulholland (about actor Harry Dean Stanton).

 He lives in Lexington, Kentucky, with his wife Lynn Motley.
 They have two children.

 Early career

-Thurman was born in Christiansburg, Kentucky, a small farming community in Shelby County.
+Thurman was born in Christianburg, Kentucky, a small farming community in Shelby County.
 He received a bachelor's degree in 1984 from Centre College and a master's degree in English/Film Studies from the University of Kentucky in 1988.
 Thurman subsequently taught in the English departments at Tulane University and Berea College, and in 2012, 2017 and 2018 was a visiting lecturer in film studies at Centre College.